 WHAT WILL YOU GET?

-DIGITAL VIDEO FOOTAGE AND PICTURES IN THE REPORT OF THE PIPELINE FROM THE HOUSE TO THE PUBLIC PIPING THAT IS NO LONGER YOUR RESPONSIBILITY.
+DIGITAL VIDEO FOOTAGE AND PICTURES IN THE REPORT OF THE MAIN SEWER LINE FROM THE HOUSE TO THE PUBLIC'S SEWER LINE.
+BEYOND THAT IS NO LONGER YOUR RESPONSIBILITY.

 A Pool/Spa Inspection is as important as the home inspection.
 The components can be very expensive to replace.
 Knowing what you are getting is important to prepare yourself in the beginning rather than finding out issues later.